AlexBaranowski/bash-bushido-book/chapters/08-event-designator.md

 Alex
 ```

-## Invoking a command containing the chosen string.
+## Invoking a command containing the chosen string
 `!?string?` substitutes the most recent command that **contains** a `string`.
 Note that which command is the most recent depends on your position in the history.
 As said before you can always get to the end of history with empty command line or with `ctrl` + `>`.

 The usage of `!string!?` is presented by the following example: